Liam1113/Liam1113/README.md

 * Batch Scripts
 * Input String Bot

 #### Most of my projects are just for picked contributors, so no PRs accepted, but are still open sourced and allow issues.
+Also I have mininal contributions because most repo's I don't need get deleted and not archived